 Note: This program requires students to obtain 480 hours of direct work experience with children 5 years old or younger while enrolled in the program to be awarded the Early Childhood Professional Certificate (ECPC).
-See the Early Childhood Professional Certificate (ECPC) Program Guidelines for more information.

 This program is approved by the Florida Department of Children and Families (DCF) as meeting the training requirements for child care personnel/preschool teachers, 65C-22.003.
 Students who complete all courses in this program and meet all requirements, including the 480-hour work experience requirement, can be awarded the Florida Department of Education (DOE), Early Childhood Professional Certificate (ECPC) and will be eligible for a DCF Staff Credential.
 The regulatory requirements that must be met to offer and teach this program are included in the Early Childhood Professional Certificate (ECPC) Program Guidelines.